ProDefense/Avocado/README.md

 ```

 ## GUI Operator Instructions
 Only manual installation is supported for the GUI operator.
-See [https://github.com/ProDefense/Avocado/blob/src/client/README.md](operator README) for more instructions.
+See [operator README](client/README.md) for more instructions.